Oblong/greenhouse-samples/README.md

 **empty-proj**

-  - The empty sample provides a handy place to paste in code from samples on the [Greenhouse website](http://greenhouse.oblong.com/reference.html)
+  - The empty sample provides a handy place to paste in code from samples on the [Greenhouse API reference](http://greenhouse.oblong.com/reference.html)

-**append-kid**

-  - using an object as a container for other objects
-  - handling user pointing events
-  - creating simple text labels
-  - tagging/untagging objects
-  - parent/kid relationships

 **heartbeats3D**